 The finance major hosts an annual info session on CFA where interested students can learn more about the CFA program.
 This year it will be held in the Fall of 2021.
 A link to this event will be provided upon further notice.

-The Department of Finance offers a CFA preparation course during the Winter semester to help students prepare for the exam.
+The Department of Finance offers a CFA preparation course, Fin 510, during the Winter semester to help students prepare for the exam.
 Our CFA prep class is taught by Andrew Holmes, finance professor and CFA Charterholder.
 The class is variable credit hours so students can choose how many credit hours they want the class to be worth based on how much they plan to study.
 It is predominantly a self-study course so it is important that students are self-motivated.
 Every student who passes the CFA exam will receive an A grade in the class even if the student received a lower grade at the end of Winter semester.
 The Kaplan Schweser study materials are the textbook for this course, so it is vital that every student taking the CFA prep class purchase the Kaplan materials.
+Completion of Fin 510 can count as a finance elective if you fill out an online petition form.

 The CFA curriculum leverages current and best experience of practitioners around the world to bridge real-world practices and theoretical knowledge.
 The course offers unmatched insights and knowledge.
 To provide a strong foundation of advanced investment analyses and real-world portfolio management skills, the CFA is organized into three exam levels and ten curriculum areas.
 Students spend an average of three hundred hours studying for each exam.